 - Remove from freezer and roll into 1-inch balls.
 They will be sticky but manageable with the warmth of your hands.

-- Roll in cocoa or cacao powder (optional) and keep frozen to retain freshness.
+- Roll in cacao powder (optional) and keep frozen to retain freshness.
 You can eat them chilled or at room temperature.
 I preferred them a tad on the warm side as you could taste more of the flavors.

 Ashlae’s original recipe